shibukawa/golang_docjp/go_tutorial.rst

 Semicolons aren't needed here; in fact, semicolons are unnecessary after any top-level declaration, although they are needed as separators within a parenthesized list of declarations.

-This program imports the "os" package to access its Stdout variable, of type *os.File.
-The import statement is actually a declaration: in its general form, as used in our ``hello world'' program, it names the identifier (fmt) that will be used to access members of the package imported from the file ("fmt"), found in the current directory or in a standard location.
+This program imports the "os" package to access its Stdout variable, of type ``*os.File`` .
+The import statement is actually a declaration: in its general form, as used in our 'hello world' program, it names the identifier (fmt) that will be used to access members of the package imported from the file ("fmt"), found in the current directory or in a standard location.
 In this program, though, we've dropped the explicit name from the imports; by default, packages are imported using the name defined by the imported package, which by convention is of course the file name itself.
-Our ``hello world'' program could have said just import "fmt".
+Our 'hello world' program could have said just import "fmt".

 You can specify your own import names if you want but it's only necessary if you need to resolve a naming conflict.

 Given os.Stdout we can use its WriteString method to print the string.

 Having imported the flag package, line 12 creates a global variable to hold the value of echo's -n flag.
-The variable omitNewline has type *bool, pointer to bool.
+The variable omitNewline has type ``*bool``, pointer to bool.

 In main.main, we parse the arguments (line 20) and then create a local string variable we will use to build the output.